 Related: How Long Do Meals Last: A Quick Cheat Sheet

-- The type of milk is up to you.
+The type of milk is up to you.
 I used 1% regular milk for this, but you can use whatever you want based on your preferences.
 If you want this to be even creamier, but don’t want to use heavy cream (I avoid buying it because I never use it up before it expires).
-If you use non-dairy milk such as almond milk, I suggest adding a teaspoon or two of onion powder to offset any sweet taste from the milk.
+If you use non-dairy milk such as almond milk, I suggest adding a teaspoon or two of onion powder or garlic powder to offset any sweet taste from the milk.

 Related: Discover New Meal Prep Ideas: Our Basic Formula For Delicious Recipes